Can You Record Phone Calls and Conversations in India?

 Indian Law does not state it is illegal to record conversations or phone conversations that you take part in without seeking consent from all parties to the conversation.

-Therefore, it is our understanding you can record phone calls and conversations in which you’re a participant without seeking content.
+Therefore, it is our understanding you can record phone calls and conversations in which you’re a participant without seeking consent.
 However, be careful how you use the recordings and what type of information is contained in the recordings as the other party may claim a violation of privacy.

 As a rule of thumb, it is advisable to seek consent from the other party if you can unless you’re collecting evidence.